jaumecolomhernandez/machine-learning-german/README.md

 # machine-learning-german
-A program to learn german as a machine
+A program to learn german